Blog

 N2 Northbound Carriageway (Durban to King Shaka International Airport)

-In the interest of safety for both motorists and the construction team, comprehensive traffic management measures are in place.
-Road users can expect to see the installation of temporary signage, safety barriers, and traffic calming devices in preparation for the closure.
+As required for the safety of both road users and the construction team, full traffic accommodation plans are in place and motorists using this section of the N2 will notice that signage, barriers, and traffic calming are currently being installed.
 A detailed alternative route guide is provided below to assist motorists in navigating around the affected section.

 TRAFFIC ADVISORY